CodingForProduct/metro_reward/README.md

 ## Bug Report/ Fixes

-- To file or report a bug, please open a separate issue (with a tag) or make a pull request.
+- To file or report a bug, please open a separate issue or make a pull request.